Avery1625/Astro-Simulations/README.md

-# An animation of the solar system, with 8 planets.
+# Includes an animation of the solar system (with all 8 planets) and a binary star system, specfically Sirius A and B.